 “In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.” — Eric Hoffer

-Despite these challenges, declaring tech’s demise would be premature.
+Despite these challenges, declaring tech’s downfall would be premature.
 The sector isn’t dying—it’s evolving, and that evolution creates new opportunities for those willing to adapt.

-Satya Nadella, Microsoft’s CEO, frames this moment perfectly: “The opportunity in front of us is not to build the next app, but to help every industry build their own digital capability.”
+“The opportunity in front of us is not to build the next app, but to help every industry build its own digital capability.”

 The New Tech Landscape

-• Human-Computer Collaboration: Creating tools that augment human capabilities rather than replace them
+• Human-Computer Collaboration – Designing tools that augment human intelligence rather than replace it.

 Finding Your Place in the New Tech Paradigm